 101 Essential Jazz Standards

-So, how do you go about choosing the right tunes to study in your practice routine?
+So, how do you go about choosing the right tunes to study?

-That’s not an easy question to answer, but you can start by breaking down these tunes into categories to study.
+That’s not an easy question to answer, but you can start by breaking down these tunes into categories.

-This’ll not only help you manage your practice routine, it’ll provide variety in your repertoire list.
+This’ll not only help you manage your practice routine, it’ll provide variety in your repertoire as well.

-When working through the Jazz Standards below, don’t feel like you have to learn them all in once, or all in order.
+When working through the jazz standards below, don’t feel like you have to learn them all at once, or in order.

-If you’re new to Jazz guitar, start with the jam session Standards, as these are the tunes most likely to be called on pick-up gigs.
+If you’re new to jazz guitar, start with the jam session standards, as these are most likely to be called on gigs.

 Then, work on studying one tune from each section in the list.

-This’ll expand your repertoire, and ensure that you have a well-balanced set list for any jam or gig you play on guitar.
+This’ll expand your repertoire, and ensure that you have a well-balanced set list for any jam or gig.

-But, it’ll give you a solid idea of the various categories of tunes to study, as well as suggestions for tunes to work on when building your repertoire.
+But, it’ll give you a solid idea of the various categories of tunes, as well as suggestions for tunes to build your repertoire.

 Jazz Standards – Ballads

-To interpret, personalize, and create an interesting arrangement of any Jazz Ballad takes maturity on the instrument.
+To interpret, personalize, and create an arrangement of any jazz ballad takes maturity on the instrument.

-You can hear this mature approach to Ballads in the playing of the great Jazz guitarists, such as Jim Hall, Wes Montgomery, Joe Pass, and others.
+You can hear this mature approach in the playing of the great jazz guitarists, such as Jim Hall, Wes Montgomery, Joe Pass, and others.